wp-cli/handbook/commands/site/mature.md

 # wp site mature

-Set one or more sites as mature.
+Sets one or more sites as mature.

 ### OPTIONS